-After summarizing the input from interviews at the January Commission meeting, the committee moved on to gathering external research on the causes and conditions of youth interaction with the juvenile justice system.
+After summarizing the input from interviews at the January 2020 Commission meeting, the committee moved on to gathering external research on the causes and conditions of youth interaction with the juvenile justice system.
 The research addressed juvenile justice in San Mateo County, California, and the United States.
-A complete list of sources used in this research can be found in Appendix B.
+A complete list of sources used in this research can be found in Appendix B. No further external research was conducted for the strategy refresh at the beginning of 2021.